Dawn Raids (New Zealand)

-The article on the dawn raids is shorter than those in Te Ara, but they are placed in context so you can read what else was happening in New Zealand at the same time.
-Check out the page 1976 Key Events.
+- This article is shorter than those in Te Ara, but it is placed in context so you can read what else was happening in New Zealand at the same time.

 Tips: Try using a variety of search words, or keywords in your searches, e.g. overstayers , immigration, race relations.
 Also try some more specific search words like Samoan and Tongan .
 You will get different results using different keywords.